JiwooJiyof/penny_project/deliverables/deliverable-1/planning.md

 #### Q9: How will you organize your team?

+Our main source of communication will be scheduled weekly in-person meetings or online meetings through Zoom.
+There will be another meeting with our partner and another with our TA to address any questions and ensure we are on the right track.

+After each meeting, we will discuss everyone’s tasks for the week and what needs to be completed before the next meeting.
+This information will be updated on Notion, which will serve as our task board.
+If anyone encounters any difficulties, we have a group chat available for communication outside of our scheduled meetings.

+The group will prioritize tasks based on how we can ensure everyone works as efficiently as possible.
+If a particular task must be completed before other group members can proceed, we will give it priority.

+During our group meetings, tasks will be assigned based on each member's skillset.
+Additionally, we will take into consideration the availability of the members and their workload.
+If a group member wishes to learn a new skill or work on a different aspect of the project, we can discuss it during our group meetings.

+The status of work from inception to completion will be determined collectively by everyone working on that aspect of the project, with input from all other members.
+We aim for unanimous agreement and satisfaction with our collective progress.
+Once again, this can be addressed during our weekly meetings.

 List/describe the artifacts you will produce in order to organize your team.

  * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.